Participatory design: Definition

+According to Elizabeth Sanders and Pieter Stappers "Co-creation is a very broad term with applications ranging from the physical to the metaphysical and from the material to the spiritual", with co-design being a specific instance of co-creation.

+Within urban studies, urban co-creation has been proposed to describe participatory processes that are genuinely inclusive, emphasizing the active, bottom-up involvement of residents, communities, and grassroots organizations in shaping urban environments.
+Bruno Seve (2022) argue that urban co-creation encompasses a wide range of practices—including appropriation of space, self-construction, guerrilla gardening, and tactical urbanism—that challenge traditional top-down models.
+They contend that the term participation alone is ambiguous and insufficient to describe the diversity of collaborative practices and dynamics in urban transformation.

 As described by Sanders and Stappers, one could position co-design as a form of human-centered design across two different dimensions.
 One dimension is the emphasis on research or design, another dimension is how much people are involved.
-Therefore there are many forms of co-design, with different degrees of emphasis on research or design and different degrees of stakeholder involvement.
+Therefore, there are many forms of co-design, with different degrees of emphasis on research or design and different degrees of stakeholder involvement.
 For instance, one of the forms of co-design which involves stakeholders strongly early at the front end design process in the creative activities is generative co-design.
-Generative co-design is increasingly being used to involve different stakeholders as patient, care professionals and designers actively in the creative making process to develop health services.
+Generative co-design is increasingly being used to involve different stakeholders, such as patients, care professionals and designers actively in the creative making process to develop health services.